Your privacy is important to us. Here’s how we protect and respect your details

 - Complete a questionnaire about your health.
 This is to establish your fitness to work and where appropriate will be referred to our Occupational Health service.
 This is done through a data processor (please see below).

 - Share any reasonable adjustments you may require under the Equality Act 2010.
-This information will be shared with relevant ICO staff to ensure these are in place for when you start your employment.
+This information will be shared with relevant AfC staff to ensure these are in place for when you start your employment.

 - If we make a final offer, we will also ask you for the following: • National insurance number and bank details – to process salary payments.